 Presenters are only required to submit an abstract of the project during the registration.
-However, if you would like to have your paper included in the conference proceedings, you must also provide both a hard and electronic copy of your paper.
-Your manuscript can be turned in on the day of the event or at a time to be specified later.
+However, if you would like to have your paper included in the conference proceedings, you must also provide an electronic copy of your paper after the event (the submission link will be provided after the conference).

 Will I have an opportunity to be published?

 Yes.
-As a presenter at the UM-Flint Student Research Conference, you are eligible to have your paper published in the conference proceedings.
+As a presenter at the Fint Student Research Symposium, you are eligible to have your paper published in the conference proceedings.
 Click here to view the Submission Guidelines.

 Can I request a specific time to present?

 Unfortunately, no. Scheduling presentation times is based on the rooms we have reserved, the number of presentations submitted, the themes of the presentations, and faculty sponsors who need to attend sessions for all their students.
 Because of these and other constraints we cannot accommodate individual requests for specific schedules.